 “I make this commute often [from Menlo Park to the City] so I’ve gotten used to doing this on my commutes”.

-Wow – that’s efficiency!
+Wow – that’s the definition of efficiency!
 And that’s sincerity.

 Follow up from my Uber Ride Conversation and Invitation to a HR Tech Talent Trends Event

 Shortly after my conversation with James, not only did I engage in productive conversation with contacts he introduced me to, but he also invited me to a Tech Talent Event sponsored by his organization!

 I appreciated the invitation to hear from experienced HR Professionals in the Bay Area, including speakers who had overseen tremendous growth at notable tech companies like YELP and POSTMATES.

 I learned some new insights (such as how to weigh stock options when evaluating offers, the benefits of a small startup vs an established company and how surprisingly, startups are paying very high salaries to get top talent!)